Inventors-Way/LabBench.CPAR/README.md

 computer is not connected to the internet.
 The program needs internet connectivity to contact the firmware server, in order to download new firmware to your CPAR device.

+If your CPAR device has a serial number of 16 or lower the lab computer will not have been delivered with the LabBench Firmware Updater but instead with the CPAR Bootload Program.
+In that case please contact ```info@inventors.dk```.

 ## Installation

 For installation copy the cpar directory in the current repository to a suitable location on your computer, and add this directory